Blanding’s Turtle (Emydoidea blandingii)

 Unlike most of Iowa’s aquatic turtle species, male Blanding’s turtles grow larger than the females.
 Males also have their cloacal opening positioned past the margin of the carapace edge and their plastrons are concave.
 Furthermore, while while females have some striping on the upper jaw, the upper jaw of males is plain black giving the appearance of a moustache.

-Blanding’s turtles are found throughout Iowa except for the southwestern third.
+Blanding’s turtles are found throughout Iowa except for the western edge.
 The populations are scattered due to habitat loss and fragmentation.

 Blanding’s turtles prefer shallow marshes, ponds, or similar wetlands.
 Often, they are found in bodies of water with a lot of emergent vegetation, duckweed, mosses, little or no current, and sandy soils.
 A complex of marshes or bogs (especially close to rivers) and streams are used.